Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 While there isn’t comprehensive information on which Australian brands are performing well in Southeast Asian eCommerce markets, specifically, you can consider these five things when deciding to market your products to this region:

-On a list of global Australian brands that have gained popularity in the Philippines, the country’s embassy included apparel brands Cotton On and Rip Curl, as well as footwear label Hoster.
+On a list4 of global Australian brands that have gained popularity in the Philippines, the country’s embassy included apparel brands Cotton On and Rip Curl, as well as footwear label Hoster.

 Nutrition and wellness brands Swisse, BioIsland, Blackmores, along with beauty product maker Eaoron, appear to be popular in some Southeast Asian countries as well.
-That’s based on the bestseller list of an Australian wholesale shop on Lazada Malaysia.
-The same brands also feature prominently on Airfrov, a Singaporean app that lets locals request products for travellers to bring home.
+That’s based on the bestseller list of an Australian wholesale shop on Lazada Malaysia5.
+The same brands also feature prominently on Airfrov6, a Singaporean app that lets locals request products for travellers to bring home.